-The proposed two prong resolution eliminates the litigation reserved in Plan Section 4.08 as against Sundown State Bank to determine the extent, validity or priority of a lien that is often referenced but not formally asserted in this Chapter 11 case as being held by Sundown State Bank on the APF Leasehold and eliminates the Claim objection and Disputed Claim status of the Class 5 Joint Secured Claim of SAP and Four S that has been generated by virtue of the filed claim objection referenced in Section 6.03 of the Plan and addressed as well further in this Disclosure Statement.
-It is the Debtor's contention that the fight over these issues, which the Debtor must undertake to assure that it has clear and clean title to the APF Leasehold and that the Debtor's does not double pay some portion of the Class 5 Joint Secured Claim of SAP and Four S on account of the Sundown State Bank lien remaining as an unaddressed cloud on or impediment regarding the long term APF Leasehold, will not generate a better or significantly different net result for the Debtor or its Chapter 11 estate, but if the two pronged resolution is for some reason not achieved, the Debtor will have to press ahead with the noted litigation to clarify its position vis a vis the APF Leasehold.

-iii) Robinson Treatment: Jeremy Robinson's Interests will be exchanged for ten percent (10%) of the Issued Interests.
+The proposed multi-prong resolution eliminates the litigation reserved in Plan Section 4.08 as against Sundown State Bank to determine the extent, validity or priority of a lien that is often referenced but not formally asserted in this Chapter 11 case as being held by Sundown State Bank on the APF Leasehold and eliminates any prospect of a claim objection and Disputed Claim status of the Class 5 Joint Secured Claim of SAP and Four S that existed prior to the execution of these documents It is the Debtor's contention that the fight over these issues, which the Debtor would have had to have undertaken to assure that it has clear and clean title to the APF Leasehold and that the Debtor's does not double pay some portion of the Class 5 Joint Secured Claim of SAP and Four S on account of the Sundown State Bank lien remaining as an unaddressed cloud on or impediment regarding the long term APF Leasehold iii) Robinson Treatment: Jeremy Robinson's Interests will be exchanged for ten percent (10%) of the Issued Interests.
 Notwithstanding same, on account of a turnover receiver appointed with regard to a default judgment granted in favor of Matthew Brian Snow in Case No. 2015-001130-2, County Court at Law No. 2, Tarrant County, Texas.
 Jeremy Robinson's economic interest in the Debtor shall equal the proportion that his 51.30% Interest has with regard to the 87% Interest that are being treated in the Class 9.
 As such, while the referenced default judgment remains unsatisfied the economic interests which the Replacement Interests represent shall equal 58.9655% of the distributions to the 35% issued to Interest Holders other than Yorton Parties or 20.6397% of the economic interests of all of the Interests Post Confirmation.
 The legal interest and voting rights shall equal the ten percent (10%) noted above.
 Once the judgment referenced is resolved then Jeremy Robinson's Replacement Interest shall equal ten percent (10%) of the Interests Post Confirmation as to both legal and economic interests.
-In addition, as part of the Debtor securing the Temporary Injunction noted below, Jeremy Robinson, by noting his approval of this treatment on his ballot, on the Plan Closing Date:
+In addition, as part of the Debtor securing the Temporary Injunction noted below, a) grants SAP and Four S a lien on his Resulting Issued Interests (See Plan Exhibit 4.03A) The lien and this Plan requires that distributions to Jeremy Robinson's Resulting Issued Interests which are not necessary to fund the payment of taxes for items such as phantom gains or these distributions hereinafter noted, be paid sixty percent (60%) to the holders of the Class 4 and Class 5 Claims, to be applied proportionately to the then due amount on the Class 4 and Class 5 Claims and forty percent (40%) to Jeremy Robinson until the Class 4 and Class 5 Claims, as Allowed, are paid in full per the terms set forth in this Plan;

-&lt;sup>8 Interests comprising thirteen (13%) of the pre-petition total are addressed in the Global Yorton Parties CSA.
+&lt;sup>14 Interests comprising thirteen (13%) of the pre-petition total are addressed in the Global Yorton Parties CSA.